MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 ## Coming Soon: Genesys Cloud Event Orchestration

 Genesys is continuing to build out the Genesys Cloud event processing capabilities.
-Up until this point Genesys Cloud allows you to consume messages with your own external integrations via a WebSocket or AWS EventBridge.
+Currently, Genesys Cloud allows you to consume messages with your own external integrations via a WebSocket or AWS EventBridge.
 The Genesys Cloud development teams are currently working on a mechanism to consume Genesys Cloud events and process them without having to leave Genesys Cloud.
-This new capability, called Genesys Cloud Event Orchestrator is currently in beta with a target release date of Q1 2022.
+This new capability, called Genesys Cloud Event Orchestrator, is currently in beta with a target release date of Q1 2022.
 With the Event Orchestration you can define "triggers" that will fire when an event occurs.
-The trigger when invoked will use Genesys Cloud Architect Workflow to process the event.
+The trigger when invoked will use a Genesys Cloud Architect Workflow to process the event.

 The Genesys Cloud EventBridge and the Genesys Cloud Event Orchestration features are properly thought of as opposite sides of the same coin; similar functionality but for very different use cases.
-Event Orchestration is intended to invoke workflows within Genesys Cloud in order to react to events that occur within Genesys Cloud; EventBridge is a high throughput messaging bus with specific service level guarantees for archiving information in an external system or the creation of your own process automation flows within your AWS infrastructure.
-The Genesys Cloud Event Orchestration do not have the same level of service level guarantees, message retries, etc. that are crucial for something like a BI pipeline, while EventBridge was specifically built to service these sorts of use case.
+Event Orchestration is intended to invoke workflows within Genesys Cloud in order to react to events that occur within Genesys Cloud; EventBridge is a high throughput messaging bus that can be used to archive information in an external system or the creation of your own process automation flows within your AWS infrastructure.
+As a message bus, AWS EventBridge has robust message queuing and retry logic.
+The Genesys Cloud Event Orchestration feature does not have the same level of service level guarantees, message retries, etc. that are crucial for something like a BI pipeline, while EventBridge was specifically built to service these sorts of use case.

 If you are interested in finding out more about the Genesys Cloud Event Orchestration feature please reach out to Richard Schott (richard.schott@genesys.com) for more information.